gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

 See the [services-manager/README](https://github.com/gchq/Palisade-services/tree/develop/services-manager/README.md) for more info.

 #### Rest Example ([example-runner](../../example-runner/README.md))
-When using the services manager, follow these steps (running commands from anywhere under the root [Palisade-services](https://github.com/gchq/Palisade-services) directory):
+When using the services-manager, follow these steps (running commands from anywhere under the root [Palisade-services](https://github.com/gchq/Palisade-services) directory):

 1. Start the palisade services and run the example using the services manager.
    ```bash